-With respect to the Board's membership and the qualities of its members as at 31 March 2022, nine nationalities are currently represented on the Board, which was composed of three executive directors and 15 non-executive directors with diverse professional and business backgrounds.
+With respect to the Board's membership and the qualities of its members as at 31 March 2023, nine nationalities are currently represented on the Board, which was composed of three executive directors and 13 non-executive directors with diverse professional business backgrounds.
 The Board's Chairman is Mr Johann Rupert and its Deputy Chairman is Mr Josua Malherbe.
+The representative of the 'A' shareholders on the Board is Ms Wendy Luhabe.
 Board members are proposed for election on an individual basis at each year's annual general meeting ('AGM') for a term of one year.
 All directors are eligible to stand for re-election each year, details of nominations being given in the notice of the AGM.
 There is no restriction on the number of times a director may seek re-election and no formal age limit for directors.